ecoulson/decentralized_cloud/cloud/resolver/client/Readme.md

 ### Resolver Client

-This project holds the logic for the cli that a dev will use to interact with the resolver service
+This holds the logic for a resolver client and connecting a client with a data center